Matheson (compressed gas & equipment): History

 Matheson Gas Products was founded in 1927 in North Bergen, New Jersey, by Adam Matheson.
 By virtue of the founding of his company, Adam Matheson created the specialty gas business.
 Among Matheson's more notable accomplishments are the development of the lecture bottle, now used by virtually every major college and university in the world; and the supply of ultra-pure gases that served as standards for the first gas chromatographs.

-In 1966, Matheson acquired Grey Chemical of Gloucester, Massachusetts, USA, a producer of ultra-pure gas materials used in electronics manufacturing.
+In 1966, MATHESON acquired Grey Chemical of Gloucester, Massachusetts, USA, a producer of ultra-pure gas materials used in electronics manufacturing.

 In 1981, Matheson became the first commercial producer of Silane, for which it was awarded a “Semmy” Award by the Semiconductor Equipment and Materials Institute (the award is now known as a “Semi” and the organization has since changed its name to Semiconductor Equipment and Materials International).

+Through the last quarter of the 20th century, Matheson Gas Products was anchored by gas blending and filling production sites in East Rutherford NJ, Morrow GA, Joliet IL, Gloucester, MA, and Newark CA.

 In 1989, Matheson Gas Products was purchased by Nippon Sanso Corporation (Tokyo, Japan).
 Nippon Sanso later (1992) purchased Tri-Gas of Irving, Texas, USA.
 The operations were not merged until 1999, with the formation of Matheson Tri-Gas – the combined operations at this point spanning specialty and industrial gases and equipment, and including six air separation units.

 Nippon Sanso merged with Taiyo Toyo Sanso Corporation to form Taiyo Nippon Sanso Corporation in 2004.
+After Mitsubishi Chemical Company acquired a controlling interest in Taiyo Nippon Sanso Corporation in 2018, MATHESON was reorganized as part of Nippon Sanso Holdings Corporation in 2020.